This and that from the Sailors Chest …

 and additionally unfolded rolled up in a box .

 This title usually ships within c.
 2 weeks.
-In case shipping takes longer or the title is out of print we will notify you.
+In case shipping takes longer or the price was changed by the publisher or the title is out of print you will be notified.

-As this title is not held in stock this offer is not valid for ultimate consumers within the states of the European Union due to the law on distance contracts for the protection of consumers.
+As this title is not held in stock, for the protection of consumers this offer is not valid for ultimate consumers within the states of the European Union within the meaning of §§ 312b ff. & 355 BGB (formerly Distance Selling Act).

 Within the European Union